pivotal/docs-tap/reference-architecture.hbs.md

-# Planning and Architecture Reference
+# Planning and architecture reference

 This topic tells you how to access the Tanzu Application Platform (commonly known as TAP) planning and architecture reference documentation.